 There is an example letter in the 'Guidance to Parents' (November 2009) (found in our related downloads at the bottom of this page).

-You also need to contact the Elective Home Education Service on telephone 01702 215909, to discuss your concerns and request an Elective Home Education pack.
+To contact the Elective Home Education Service to discuss your child’s education and request an Elective Home Education pack, please telephone 01702 215909.

 Complaints or Concerns